pablopunk/iga/README.md

 ## ES6 / Typescript

-By default, `iga` allows you to write your API in es6 modules syntax or even **typescript**, with 0 configurations, thanks to [sucrase](https://sucrase.io).
+By default, `iga` allows you to write your code in es6 modules syntax or even **typescript**, with 0 configurations, thanks to [sucrase](https://sucrase.io).
 For `.js` files it will allow you to write es6 modules, but you can also directly write typescript in `.ts` files.

 ## Programmatic usage